-If you are arriving in Thailand on a long haul flight you will be arriving at BKK Suvarnbhumi Airport (to the east of the city centre).
+If you are flying in to Thailand on a long haul flight, chances are you will be arriving at BKK Suvarnbhumi Airport (to the east of the city centre).

 Travel to Hua Hin can be hassle free without the need to go into the city centre, as there is now a relatively new direct bus service to Hua Hin, or you can take a taxi or private transfer.

-If you do want to go to the city centre, there is an airport train or airport buses and minibuses that can take you there, but it is a lot of hassle to get to the main train station at Hua Lamphong or the Southern Bus Terminal.
+If you do want to go to the city centre, there is an airport train or airport buses and minibuses that can take you there, but it is a lot of hassle to get to the main train station or the Southern Bus Terminal.

 If you are flying in to Bangkok on one of the budget carriers, chances are you will be arriving at the old airport, Don Mueang (DMK) (located to the north of the city).